 – Senguttuvan himself features in the work when he raises a temple to Kannagi, in the post-Madurai section of the work.

-Interestingly, Senguttuvan also features in the Pathupattu or the Ten Idylls, an anthology of ten books which is considered the oldest surviving works of Tamil poetry.
+Interestingly, Senguttuvan also features in the Pathupattu or the Ten Idylls, an anthology of ten books that is considered the oldest surviving works of Tamil poetry.
 This is part of Sangam literature.

 Some scholars opine that it is probable that like Homer, Ilango Adigal wrote down the oral narratives that were in circulation at that time and the Silappadikaram is therefore not the work of one, but several writers.